Updated route to full licensure for international medical graduates (IMGs) from approved jurisdictions

-On Jan.
-16, 2023, CPSA launched a 5-year pilot project to condense the Practice Readiness Assessment process for international medical graduates (IMGs) with training comparable to that obtained in Canadian universities, as identified by experts in postgraduate medical training.
-The goal of the pilot is to evaluate whether certain IMGs may begin independently practising in their identified communities faster, while still ensuring patient safety is the top priority.
+In 2023, CPSA launched a pilot project to condense the Practice Readiness Assessment (PRA) process for IMGs with credentials comparable to that obtained in Canadian universities, as identified by experts in postgraduate medical training.
+The pilot aimed to evaluate whether IMGs eligible for the Accelerated Jurisdiction Route may begin independently practising in their identified communities faster, while still ensuring patient safety is the top priority.

 Eligibility